LW83/project4new/README.md

 All Users:

 - The plan was to have a table visible to all users that sets out all of the dogs available for rescue.
 From this initial mock-up there were some functionality goals that were not possible to implement in the timeframe and actually never made it to the user stories including formal notifications (outside of onscreen messages).
-Similarly I decided not to let Pound users amend the collection date at this time but potential enable in future functionality the ability to propose an alternative date.
+Similarly I decided not to let Pound users amend the collection date at this time but potentially may enable in future functionality the ability to propose an alternative date.

 ![All User View](./static/images/readme/all_user_view.png)